 - Semen analysis – A comprehensive analysis of a semen sample to determine factors that may affect fertility, including the number of sperm, their shape, and their movement.

-Tampa General Hospital specialists provide a wide range of diagnostic testing and infertility services.
+Tampa General Hospital fertility doctors and specialists provide a wide range of diagnostic testing and infertility services.
 We provide a complete evaluation of women and men to explore the factors affecting a couple’s fertility.
 This includes a complete review of medical history and a physical exam, a semen analysis, and tests to determine a woman’s hormonal levels, ovulatory function, and condition of her reproductive organs.
 Our highly trained and compassionate physicians and other staff members will determine which fertility test is best for you.